imrafaelmerino/json-values/docs/README.md

 of property-based testing, a technique for the random testing of program properties very well known in FP.
 Computers are way better than humans at generating random data.
 You'll catch more bugs testing your code against a lot of inputs instead of just one.
-Writing generators, like specs, is as simple as writing JSON:
+Writing generators, like specs, is as simple as writing Json:

 ```java